Key Takeaway

 - Stop Ozempic immediately under your doctor's guidance.

-- Seek emergency care for diagnosis and treatment, which typically involves blood tests for elevated lipase and amylase levels, along with imaging.
+- Seek emergency care for diagnosis and treatment, which typically involves blood tests for improved lipase and amylase levels, along with imaging.

 - Follow hospital protocols including IV hydration, pain control, and dietary restrictions.

 - Discuss alternative medications with your prescriber.
-Other weight management or diabetes treatments that do not carry the same pancreatic risk may be appropriate. alternative weight loss medications
+Other weight management or diabetes treatments that don't carry the same pancreatic risk may be appropriate. alternative weight loss medications

 - Adopt preventive lifestyle measures such as limiting alcohol, eating smaller meals, reducing dietary fat, and managing triglyceride levels.